 PKF Geoffrey Martin & Co Limited is registered with The Insolvency Service which is responsible for authorising and regulating the insolvency profession, as well as the ICAEW, The Insolvency Practitioners Association (IPA) and R3 - The Association of Business Recovery Professionals.
 Practitioners are authorised individually by either the IPA or ICAEW.

-PKF Littlejohn LLP is a member of PKF International (PKFI), a worldwide network of independent firms offering a range of professional services including auditing and accounting, taxation and business consulting.
+PKF Littlejohn LLP is a member firm of PKF International Limited, a global family of legally independent firms offering a range of professional services including auditing and accounting, taxation and business consulting.

-PKFI has 300 member firms and correspondents in 440 locations in 125 countries.
-PKFI member firms have an aggregate fee income of £1,5bn (US$2.3 €2.1 million) (source: IAB World Survey 2015).The network is a member of the Forum of Firms - an organisation dedicated to consistent and high quality standards of financial reporting and auditing practices worldwide.
+PKFI has 200 member firms and correspondents located in 440 cities, operating in over 150 countries on 5 continents.
+PKFI member firms have an aggregate fee income of £1.5bn (US$2.3 €2.1 million) (source: IAB World Survey 2015).The network is a member of the Forum of Firms - an organisation dedicated to consistent and high quality standards of financial reporting and auditing practices worldwide.

 The PKFI network is regulated by adherence to an Operating Licence Agreement (OLA) signed on behalf of the network by a Licensor and each member firm (the Licensee).
 The form of the OLA authorises the member firms to use the PKF name as defined under specific circumstances, under specific conditions, for specific purposes (The Business) and in a specific territory (The Territory).